-Damien the Antichrist, now age 13, finally learns of his destiny under the guidance of an unholy disciple of Satan.
-Meanwhile dark mystical forces begin to eliminate all those who suspect the child's true identity.
+Damien the Antichrist, now about to turn thirteen years old, finally learns of his destiny under the guidance of an unholy disciple of Satan.
+Meanwhile dark forces begin to eliminate all those who suspect the child's true identity.

-Seven years later, 13-year-old Damien is just discovering who he really is, and what he is destined to do.
-Now living with his Aunt, Uncle, and cousin in a wealthy suburb of Chicago, Damien is anxious to inherit everything.
-Can Richard Thorn finish the job that Damien's father (Ambassador Thorn) started?Written by
+Seven years later, Damien Thorn is about to turn 13 and is just discovering who he really is, and what he is destined to do.
+Now living with his Aunt, Uncle, and cousin in a wealthy suburb of Chicago, Damien is in line to inherit everything from his family.
+Can Richard Thorn finish the job that Damien's father (Ambassador Robert Thorn) started?Written by

 Mark J. Popp <firstname.lastname@example.org>

 57 of 59 people found this review helpful.

 Was this review helpful to you?